 - How to handle technology, questions, breaks, etc.

 Set your expectations already in the invitation.
 Ask the participant to prepare by taking self-study material and reflecting on important questions.
 Be clear that the lesson will be interactive, that you will discuss the questions that the participant reflects on.

 Within the first few minutes of the web lesson, you start with an interaction that connects to the questions.
 This sets the expectation that it will be an interactive lesson.

 Build rapport with students early.
 I usually open lessons and webinar 15-30 minutes before the scheduled start time.
 Partly because those who are unsure about the technology can test and partly to chat with the participants and build rapport.

 Then, when the lesson begins, I begin by telling something personal.
 I have the video on to enhance the personal feeling.
 If there aren’t too many people present, I’ll also ask participants to turn on the video and give their view on the challenges related to the subject of the lesson.

 In larger groups, it is better to use the chat.
-Participants quickly zoom out in long exercises where one by one are going to talk.
+Participants quickly zoom out in long exercises when one by one are going to talk.

 In my e-Workout you will get a full checklist on how to start the web lesson with instructions for using tools, house keeping, why the lesson is important, etc.

 8. See and involve the participants

 In web lessons, we need to work extra hard to maintain the energy level and to involve the participants.
 As a facilitator, I try to be personal and use an inclusive language.
 It is, for example, easy to just read the content of the chat.
 Always add participants’ names, use “I” and “you” and give appreciation and praise to posts, questions, and ideas.
 It is not obvious that the participants dare or want to participate.
-You need to reinforce this and create a climate of trust.
+You need to reinforce and create a climate of trust.